Eagle Valley Land Trust endeavors to conserve and protect our natural spaces and special places… Forever.

 - Eagle Valley Land Trust works with a variety of entities including private landowners, Eagle County Government, town governments, metro districts and numerous state and federal agencies.

-- The mission of the Eagle Valley Land Trust is to preserve forever our scenic vistas, open spaces, historic lands, waterways and wildlife habitats that represent the uniqueness of Eagle County and the central Rocky Mountains for the enjoyment, education and benefit of all people who live in and experience this special place.
+- The mission of the Eagle Valley Land Trust is to protect forever our scenic vistas, open spaces, historic lands, waterways and wildlife habitats that represent the uniqueness of Eagle County and the central Rocky Mountains for the enjoyment, education and benefit of all people who live in and experience this special place.

 - Eagle Valley Land Trust is supported by a generous grant from Vail Resorts EpicPromise.
 Learn more about EpicPromise here.